List of Hollyoaks characters introduced in 2016: Goldie McQueen

 Goldie arrives in Hollyoaks, but Myra is against letting her stay because she is troublesome.
 When she is kicked out, she brings Prince and Hunter to the village and Myra allows them to move in with her.
 Goldie and the McQueens are devastated when relative Celine McQueen (Sarah George) goes missing and this draws Goldie and Celine's boyfriend Jesse Donovan (Luke Jerdy) closer.
 They kiss but agree to remain friends.
 The McQueens are devastated when Celine is later found dead after being murdered by Cameron Campbell (Cameron Moore).
 Goldie videos Mercedes and Ryan Knight (Duncan James) kissing, and uses this to blackmail Ryan to not charge Prince and Hunter for stealing Harry Thompson (Parry Glasspool) engagement ring.
 Mercedes finds out and forces Goldie to delete it, she does but restores the video.
 Goldie uses this to blackmail Ryan.
 Her cousin, John Paul, discovers the video.
-Goldie is surprised when her ex-boyfriend and Prince and Hunter's father, Shane Sweeney (Lanre Malaolu) arrives in the village, having been released from prison.
+Goldie is surprised when her ex-boyfriend and Prince and Hunter's father, Shane Sweeney (Lanre Malaolu/Michael Salami) arrives in the village, having been released from prison.
 Shane reveals he and Goldie met when she worked as a stripper and announces his intentions to reconcile with his sons and Goldie, and she accepts.